Achieve Academic Excellence with Our Verified Work Report Service Read more >

 Arguments Used in the MLDA Essay

-The author of this essay intended to discuss why the United States of America should reconsider the current Minimum Legal Drinking Age from the current 21 years of age.
+The author of this essay intends to discuss why the United States of America should reconsider the current Minimum Legal Drinking Age from the current 21 years of age.
 The introduction of this essay starts with a discussion of the responsibilities that young people face as they start their adult life.
-It discusses the challenges and hurdles that young people should experience in day-to-day life are mentioned there, for example, working and studying, meeting the expectations from the society to make responsible and right decisions.
+It discusses the challenges and hurdles that young people should experience in day-to-day life, for example, working and studying, meeting the expectations from society to make responsible and right decisions.
 Young people are expected to be ready and able to take up challenges, in other words, to receive all the privileges and rights of adulthood.
-Taking it into consideration, the author feels that it is unfair that the laws consider the same young people too immature to responsibly consume alcoholic beverages and as such, the minimum legal drinking age is set at 21.
+Taking it into consideration, the author feels that it is unfair that the laws consider the same young people too immature to responsibly consume alcoholic beverages, and as such, the minimum legal drinking age is set at 21.
 The main aim of this essay is to evaluate how well the author articulates for reconsideration of the current MLDA.

-The author starts by giving a brief history of introducing in the U.S the minimum legal drinking at the age of 21.
-This law started in 1933 and remained effective until the year 1970 when the military forced the drafting of the law to 18 years as a result of the Vietnamese war.
+The author starts by briefly introducing the minimum legal drinking at the age of 21 in the U.S. This law started in 1933 and remained effective until the year 1970 when the military forced the drafting of the law to 18 years as a result of the Vietnamese war.
 Consequently, several studies revealed that the increased rate of fatalities and traffic accidents was because of drinking.
-This led to the reinstated of the minimum legal drinking age to 21 by Congress.
-The background information is clear and presented logically since every person reading the essay will be able to tell when the current minimum legal drinking age became effective.
+This led to Congress reinstating the minimum legal drinking age to 21.
+The background information is clear and presented logically since every person reading the essay can tell when the current minimum legal drinking age became effective.

-The essay also reveals that the rate of fatalities, resulting from traffic accidents because of alcohol, drastically reduced after the reinstatement of the minimum legal drinking age to 21.
-However, this fact was disapproved considering that European countries have a lower MLDA which is 18 years.
+The essay also reveals that the rate of fatalities resulting from traffic accidents because of alcohol drastically reduced after the reinstatement of the minimum legal drinking age to 21.
+However, this fact was disapproved, considering that European countries have a lower MLDA, which is 18 years.
 Observers agree that the MLDA should be looked at from a wider perspective.
-The author makes it clear that mature and moderate attitudes towards drinking among young people should be fostered through modeling and proper education.
+The author clarifies that mature and moderate attitudes towards drinking among young people should be fostered through modeling and proper education.
 This is a very valid argument since even at the age of 21, without proper modeling and education, young people will still engage in irresponsible and careless drinking.
 “Learning to enjoy alcohol in an atmosphere of moderation that neither forces people to drink nor to abstain would surely lead to more mature behavior”.
 Moreover, if the drinking age is not considered, then there will be young people continue the habit of hidden binge drinking.

-The author looks at the proponents’ points of view, who argue that drinking restrictions should not be imposed as it does not matter whether the young or old drink, they will most likely behave in the same way.
-Such restrictions or ban on drinking is to be placed to reduce fatalities on the road then it should consider all people and not just the young.
+The author looks at the proponents’ points of view, who argue that drinking restrictions should not be imposed as it does not matter whether the young or old drink; they will likely behave similarly.
+Such restrictions or bans on drinking are to be placed to reduce fatalities on the road; then it should consider all people and not just the young.
 Accordingly, the focus should be on employing a realistic and democratic approach, which would entail developing technologies and more efficient vehicles to reduce all fatalities arising from road usage.

 Our Benefits